All Episodes

 And listen, you could grow up and be an adult and get ready for what's happening, but you won't do it.

-They can't do it until planetary rules end because a nuclear war might happen.
+They can't do it till planetary rule's in because a nuclear war might happen.

-They get a real-world government in, they're going to up the taxes, bankrupt everybody, ten times worse, and then they're going to drop the hammer.
+And the minute they get a real world government in, they're going to up the taxes, bankrupt everybody, 10 times worse, and then they're going to drop the hammer.

 dan friesen